The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - Re-use of around 50 Open Source Software components: from text editors and web servers to geospatial software packages!

 **Open Content Videos**
-- 70+ introduction and overview videos and tutorial clips to visualize the documentation, server software and web applications.
+- 76 introduction videos, overview videos and tutorial clips to visualize the documentation, server software and web applications.
-- Follow the 8 Playlists on our YouTube channel:
+- Follow the 8 Playlists on our YouTube channel, totalling to almost 90 minutes of video:
   - 1 Playlist for the 2 Short Showcase videos: Introducing The GeoStack Project (1 min) and Presenting the GeoStack Project (6 min)
   - 1 Playlist for a series of Overview videos.
   - 6 Playlists for the 6 series of short Video Tutorial Clips.